vijay1528/fogos-lineageos-guide/README.md

 * Look i'm not responsible for bricked devices, dead phone or your girlfriend ran away with someone.
 * You are going through this guide bcoz u wanna use your free time to try building custom rom for your OWN device repeat own device.
 * Your warranty will be void if you fuck with your device or its software.
-* If i have missed some linux commands/dependencies, spelling mistakes then correct yourself and can check official guide
+* If i have missed some linux commands/dependencies, spelling mistakes then correct yourself and can check official guide.

 # Requirements